anshul1204/anshul1204-capstone-MAT496/README.md

 [DONE] Step 8: Conflict Resolution & Final Cost Breakdown Output
 This step displays how conflicts were fixed and shows the final cost breakdown for clarity.

+## Conclusion
+My aim in this project was to build a travel assistant that understands a user’s trip details and produces a clear and corrected itinerary.
+After working through each step, I feel the project successfully shows how AI can improve planning by checking for errors and presenting information in a structured way.

+Overall, this project helped me understand how to divide a task into stages, how AI models can support real-life use cases, and how to make a complete system starting from setup and ending with a final polished output.